mdawar/memoize-utils/README.md

 [Memoize](https://en.wikipedia.org/wiki/Memoization) sync and async functions (Returning a `Promise`).

-Used to cache expensive function calls, it supports cache expiration and custom cache objects.
+Used to cache expensive function calls and return the cached result when the same inputs occur again.

 Provides:

 - `memoize` Function: Used to memoize any sync or `async` function.
-- `memoize` Decorator: TypeScript decorator used to memoize class methods and getters.
+- `memoize` Decorator: **TypeScript** decorator used to memoize class methods and getters.

+Can be use to:

+- Cache expensive function calls
+- Prevent hitting rate limits on an API when the result can be cached
+- Speed up programs and prevent unnecessary computations and bandwidth usage

 ## Installation